tanyash05/Metro-Quest-Project/README.md

 The code is implemented using Graph and Priority Queues.
 Nodes of the graph represent a station that will contain information regarding the station.
 Edges (the connection between two nodes) of the graph represent the distance between the two stations.
 The cost of each edge will be equal to the distance between the two of its connecting stations(nodes).

-Dijkstra algorithm, breadth-first search, depth-first search, are used in implementation of this code.
+Dijkstra algorithm and breadth-first search are used in implementation of this code.